TACC/mkmod/docs/source/130_use_cases_for_sites.rst

         export WHATIS6="Description: Numerical library for sparse linear algebra"

 Note: the installation tree is in ``/home1/apps``, while the modulefile is in ``/opt/apps``.
-The site hierarchically structure is indicated in the pathnames.
+The site hierarchical structure is indicated in the pathnames.

 Case 3
 ^^^^^^